Always on Voting: A Framework for Repetitive Voting on the Blockchain: Discussion

 \subsection{Limitations}

-AoV does not support voting where multiple candidates are winners\footnote{While AoV does not support multi-candidate winners, its participants may vote for a group with multiple candidates.
-Here, a participant vote goes to a single group instead of its group members.} in a single election.
-It might also be less suitable for voting where a winner is found through set reduction\footnote{In set reduction, candidates are eliminated based on a tally cut-off criteria and revote is carried out on the reduced candidate set.}.
-AoV is suited for elections with 1-out-of $k$ voting choices, i.e., plurality voting such as first-past-the-post (FPTP)~\cite{Harewood2003}.
+AoV may be less suitable for voting where a winner is found through set reduction\footnote{In set reduction, candidates are eliminated based on a tally cut-off criteria and revote is carried out on the reduced candidate set.}.
+AoV is suited for elections with 1-out-of-$k$ voting choices, i.e., plurality voting such as first-past-the-post (FPTP)~\cite{Harewood2003}.
 Also, FPTP is the second most commonly used electoral system in the world.
-It covers 59/232 countries in national legislature voting and 24/232 countries in presidential elections~\cite{Idea2021}, encompassing billions of voting participants under this electoral system.
+It covers 59/232 countries in national legislature elections and 24/232 countries in presidential elections~\cite{Idea2021}, encompassing billions of voting participants under this electoral system.